TERMS & CONDITIONS

 b) The Customer is responsible for all of his/her own contractual obligations as well as those of any fellow travellers on behalf of whom the Customer has booked insofar as he assumes these obligations by way of a separate and explicit declaration.

 c) Should the content of the Tour Organizer’s declaration of acceptance differ from the content of the booking, this constitutes a new offer on the part of the Tour Organizer to which he is bound for a period of no less than ten days.
 The contract under the new terms becomes valid when the Customer signals his acceptance within the binding period either by an explicit declaration or a downpayment.

 1.2 The following applies to all bookings made in writing by email or fax:

-a) When placing his/her booking, the Customer is bound by his/her offer to the Tour Organiser to enter into a travel contract.
+a) When placing his/her booking, the Customer is bound by his/her offer to the Tour Organizer to enter into a travel contract.

-b) With the booking the Tour Organiser confirms the booking and the contract is deemed agreed.
-Upon conclusion of the agreement, or immediately thereafter, the Tour Organiser shall provide the Customer with a written confirmation.
+b) With the booking the Tour Organizer confirms the booking and the contract is deemed agreed.
+Upon conclusion of the agreement, or immediately thereafter, the Tour Organizer shall provide the Customer with a written confirmation.